open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - If the aggregation temporality is cumulative and the sum is monotonic, it MUST be converted to a Prometheus Counter.
 - If the aggregation temporality is cumulative and the sum is non-monotonic, it MUST be converted to a Prometheus Gauge.
-- If the aggregation temporality is delta and the sum is monotonic, it SHOULD be converted to a cumulative temporality and become a Prometheus Sum
+- If the aggregation temporality is delta and the sum is monotonic, it SHOULD be converted to a cumulative temporality and become a Prometheus Sum.
+The following behaviors are expected:
+  - The new data point type must be the same as the accumulated data point type.
+  - The new data point's start time must match the time of the accumulated data point.
+If not, see [detecting alignment issues].(#sums-detecting-alignment-issues).
 - Otherwise, it MUST be dropped.

 Sum metric points MUST have `_total` added as a suffix to the metric name.